magszymanski/business-ar/web/site/content/en-CA/help.md

 # Annual Report Overview

 ## Things to do prior to filing your Annual Report
-- Register your BC ServiceCard and install the BC ServiceCard application on your mobile phone
-- Ensure your business information is up to date.
-A summary will be shown in your Annual Report filing.
+- Setup your <a href="https://id.gov.bc.ca/account/" target="_blank">BC Services Card (BCSC) Account</a>.
+The BCSC digital ID is a secure and easy way to login and access the Business Registry.
+It protects your identity and ensures no one can impersonate you when accessing services online.
+- Review and confirm the registered office addresses and directors in Corporate Online.
+If updates are needed, go to <a href="https://www.corporateonline.gov.bc.ca" target="_blank">Corporate Online</a> to complete those changes first.
+- When you file your annual report, a Basic account will be created, which provides access to the Business Registry and the ability to pay by credit card.
+Before you get started, <a href ="https://www2.gov.bc.ca/gov/content/employment-business/business/managing-a-business/permits-licences/news-updates/modernization-updates/using-the-business-registry#account"> read more here </a> to ensure a Basic account is right for you.
+- You can also use a Premium account, which provides access to more digital services such as Business Search and Personal Property.
+It also has other payment methods like pre-authorized debit.
+To setup a <a href ="https://www2.gov.bc.ca/gov/content/employment-business/business/managing-a-business/permits-licences/news-updates/modernization-updates/using-the-business-registry#account">Premium account</a>, you will need to setup <a href = "https://www.account.bcregistry.gov.bc.ca/choose-authentication-method"> here first </a>, then use the link in your Annual report reminder to complete your annual report filing.

+## If this is your first time using the new Business Registry to file your annual report, the overview below will explain the steps required.

 ## Home Page
-Use the BC Services Card app on your phone to log in and file your Annual Report.
+- Setup your <a href="https://id.gov.bc.ca/account/" target="_blank">BC Services Card (BCSC) Account</a>
+- The BCSC digital ID is a secure and easy way to login and access the Business Registry.
+It protects your identity and ensures no one can impersonate you when accessing services online.

 ## Terms of Use
-You will see the Terms of Use if you are a first time user of Service BC Connect Annual Report application or if the Terms of Use have been updated since an existing user last signed in.
+You will see the "Terms of Use" if it is your first time accessing the Service BC Connect Annual Report application or if the "Terms of Use" have been updated since an existing person last logged in.

 ## Existing Account Found
-If you already have a Service BC Connect account or multiple accounts you will be provided with a  list of all your existing accounts.
-Here, you can:
-- Select an account to file an Annual Report, or
+- If you already have an account(s), you will be able to select an existing account to file an Annual Report
-- Create a new account by clicking on select “Create New Account”

-## Service BC Account Creation
+## Service BC Connect Account Creation
-If you do not have a Service BC Connect account or, as an existing user, you require a new account, you will be asked to provide Primary Contact Details:
+- You can also click "Create New Account” to create a new <a href ="https://www2.gov.bc.ca/gov/content/employment-business/business/managing-a-business/permits-licences/news-updates/modernization-updates/using-the-business-registry#account">Basic account.</a>
+You will need to enter:
-- Your Name: this field is prepopulated with your name as it appears on your BC Services Card
+- Name: this information is prepopulated with your name as it appears on your BC Services Card.
+It is also the only informaiton shared from the BC Services Card.
 - Account Name: This must be a unique name for your account.
-As you type in a name, alerts will be provided should the name already exist.
-- Contact Details: Provide a phone number and email address to be used for the new account.
+- Contact Details: Provide a phone number and email address for your account.

 ## Annual Report
 Now you are ready to file your Annual Report.
-You will come to a page prepopulated with your business details.
-You will be asked to:
+You will come to a page with your business details.
+You will need to:
 - Provide the Status of your Annual General Meeting.
 The following options are provided to select from:
   - Our AGM was held - if selected, you will be asked to provide the date the AGM was held.
   - Our AGM is to be held